- Define sense of self.

 People who are reminded of someone with strong values or great inner strength prior to beginning a difficult task tend to put more effort into the task and achieve at higher levels than if they had not had the positive association before beginning the task.

-4. Honest feedback:
+4. Honest feedback

-5. Genuinely challenging and meaningful tasks:
+5. Genuinely challenging and meaningful tasks

-6. Opportunities for meaningful peer interaction:
+6. Opportunities for meaningful peer interaction

-7. Coping with defeats:
+7. Coping with defeats

 What is Resilience?

-Every child, family, and staff member has an opportunity to develop and enhance personal characteristics and other strengths that act as protective factors or help create a protective barrier to misfortune and change.
-These strengths, or protective factors, are developed within the context of important, safe and responsive relationships.
-They can also be strengthened by protective factors found within the environments in which individuals live and work, as well as within the individual himself or herself.
-The within-self protective factors are closely tied to the development of self and social and emotional well-being.
+Resilience develops across a lifetime.
+We never stop learning.
+Every child, family, and staff member has an opportunity to develop and enhance personal characteristics and other strengths that act as protective factors and help build resiliency.
+These protective factors are developed within the context of safe, nurturing, and responsive relationships.
+Protective factors can also be strengthened within the environments in which individuals live and work.
+The protective factors within oneself are closely tied to the development of a strong sense of self and social and emotional well-being.

 Emotionally healthy adults have an inner, secure base.
-This secure base allows them to bounce back from difficulties they may encounter with others both in their work and personal relationships.
+This secure base allows them to bounce back from difficulties they may encounter with others, both in their work and personal relationships.
 Adults with a strong sense of self are resilient when faced with life challenges.
 They are secure in knowing that they can bounce back from difficult situations.
-An important part of your role as a manager is encouraging a positive sense of self in the staff you supervise as well as the children you care for.
+An important part of your role as a Program Manager is encouraging a positive sense of self in the staff you supervise as well as the children you care for.

 Influences of Culture and Experiences on Sense of Self

-It is important for you as the program manager to acknowledge and understand that children and staff members may not develop a sense of self in the same manner.
-A family's cultural values shape the development of their child's self-concept.
+It is important for you as the Program Manager to acknowledge and understand that children and staff members may not develop a sense of self in the same manner.
+A family’s cultural values shape the development of their child’s self-concept.
 For example, some cultures prefer children to be quiet and respectful when around adults.
 This does not indicate that their child lacks self-confidence.
 It is important to remember that not all families reinforce the mainstream American cultural values of individualism, competition, and assertiveness.
-Young children learn and absorb the stories told to them that often emphasize a family's values and influence a child's self -concept.
-An individual's self-concept is formed by the cultural values imparted by the family.
+Young children learn and absorb the stories told to them that often emphasize a family’s values and influence a child’s self -concept.
+An individual’s self-concept is formed by the cultural values imparted by the family.
 As children grow older and attend school and spend leisure time with their peers, they learn that others may not have the same values as their family.
-For instance, some families may value academics over playing sports while another family may value the arts and their children are encouraged to learn to play an instrument.
-Each family influences its children's self-concept within its cultural context.
-Young children may describe themselves based upon their family's values (e.g., a young child from a culture that stresses fitting in with others as a strong value may describe herself as "kind" while another child from a culture that stresses individualism may describe herself as "a good runner.")
-As caregivers given the important task of nurturing the children's sense of self, you and your staff must carefully observe and listen to each child.
-As the program leader, you demonstrate active listening to children and demonstrate respect for each child's individual gifts and talents.
+For instance, some families may value academics over playing sports, while another family may value the arts and their children are encouraged to learn to play an instrument.
+Each family influences its children’s self-concept within its cultural context.
+Young children may describe themselves based upon their family’s values (e.g., a young child from a culture that stresses fitting in with others as a strong value may describe themself as “kind”, while another child from a culture that stresses individualism may describe themself as “a good runner.”).
+As caregivers are given the important task of nurturing the children’s sense of self, you and your staff must carefully observe and listen to each child.
+As the program leader, you demonstrate active listening to children and demonstrate respect for each child’s individual gifts and talents.

-Thinking about the Sense of Self
+Thinking About the Sense of Self

-Completing this Course
+Completing This Course

-For more information on what to expect in this course and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Management Self & Cultural Understanding Course Guide
+For more information on what to expect in this course and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Management Self & Cultural Understanding Course Guide.

 To support the professional development of the direct care staff members or family child care providers you oversee, you can access their corresponding Course Guides: